RifatXia/tensorstore/llama-work/cluster/final_report.md

 Four transformer-based language models were selected to represent different scales and architectures:

-- **OpenLLaMA-3B:** A 3.4 billion parameter open-source model with approximately 6.4 GB checkpoint size.
+- **OpenLLaMA-3B:** A 3.4 billion parameter open-source model (openlm-research/open_llama_3b) with approximately 6.4 GB checkpoint size.
 This model uses float16 precision and serves as the baseline for 3B-scale models.

-- **Llama-3.2-3B-Instruct:** A 3 billion parameter instruction-tuned model with approximately 6 GB checkpoint size.
+- **Llama-3.2-3B-Instruct:** A 3 billion parameter instruction-tuned model (meta-llama/Llama-3.2-3B-Instruct) with approximately 6 GB checkpoint size.
+This is a gated model requiring Hugging Face authentication token.
 This model provides a comparison point for different 3B architectures.

-- **Qwen2.5-7B:** A 7 billion parameter model with approximately 14 GB checkpoint size.
+- **Qwen2.5-7B:** A 7 billion parameter model (Qwen/Qwen2.5-7B) with approximately 14 GB checkpoint size.
 This model uses bfloat16 precision natively, requiring conversion to float16 for TensorStore compatibility.
+The model requires `trust_remote_code=True` for loading due to custom model architecture code.

-- **Mistral-7B-v0.1:** A 7 billion parameter model with approximately 14 GB checkpoint size.
+- **Mistral-7B-v0.1:** A 7 billion parameter model (mistralai/Mistral-7B-v0.1) with approximately 14 GB checkpoint size.
 This model provides architectural diversity in the 7B parameter range.

 ### Parameter Sweeps